 Note, this is absolutely no reason to refuse updates.
 The chances of suffering from a malware infection or other bug is far higher when running outdated software than the risk of a supply chain attack by getting timely updates -- many of which fix existing vulnerabilities.

 But one thing you can do is remove any software that you absolutely do not need.
 Many computers come with unnecessary vendor bloatware installed.
-Remove that.
+Remove all that.
 Also, don't download software that you don't absolutely need to do your job.
 And periodically (once a year?) look at your installed software.
 We all have old programs we don't use any longer.
 Remove them.
 If you aren't sure what can be removed then call your favorite I.T. geek.

 3 > Malicious Advertising -- Malvertising

 The websites we visit often have ads -- that's what pays for a lot of otherwise free webiverse.
 The ads you see on a website are nearly always placed there by an ad serving company -- not by the owners of the website.
 In other words...
 When you visit, say, speedtest.net, you'll see a ton of ads.
 The web site owner generally doesn't display all those ads themselves.
 That's too much work.
 Instead, they allow third party ad serving companies to do the advertising for them.
 And the web site owner gets paid for allowing that.
 Ka-ching!

 Malvertising is when bad actors purchase legit ad space but then has it display an infected ad (usually a carefully crafted image or video that contains virus code that is downloaded).
 You don't even have to click on the ad (I mean, really, who clicks on ads anyway?) to be infected.